Kilmore Street, City Centre

 The Social supported a residency where artists lived in a self-contained caravan on a vacant site for a week.
 The residency was focused on finding a person who is skilled with open dialogue, critical thinking, resourceful, resilient, flexible, and engages in a practice that is under-represented in the local visual arts.
 The street becomes the studio setting for their work.

-French artist Cloe Beauregard created small objects through little manipulations of rubble.
+French artist Cloe Beauregard who created small objects through little manipulations of rubble.

 The Social, Christchurch City Council